Jamaliela/SecretBarcodesProject/README.md

 - Include the CRC card for each class:
   - See this link for a sample CRC card and a template to use for your own cards: https://docs.google.com/document/d/1JE_3Qmytk_JGztRqkPXWACJwciPH61VCx3idIlBCVFY/edit?usp=sharing
+  - Tables in markdown are not easy, so I suggest saving your CRC card as an image, and including the images in the README.
+You can do this by saving an image in the repository, and linking it here.
 - Include the main file, which will be calling all of the other code.

 NOTE: The initial design plan may not fully reflect your final product, as projects evolve over time.

+Sample image:

+![alt text][/image/crc.png "Sample CRC card image in a README"]

 ## Files
 List every file in your repository, and briefly summarize what each file contains.